MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-F-General-Administration/section-493.639.md

-##### § 493.639 Fee for revised certificate. #####
+##### § 493.639 Fees for revised and replacement certificates. #####

-Link to an amendment published at 88 FR 90036, Dec.
-28, 2023.

-(a) If, after a laboratory is issued a registration certificate, it changes its name or location, the laboratory must pay a fee to cover the cost of issuing a revised registration certificate.
-The fee for the revised registration certificate is based on the cost to issue the revised certificate to the laboratory.
+(a) If, after a laboratory is issued a certificate, it requests a revised certificate, the laboratory must pay a fee to cover the cost of issuing a revised certificate.
+The fee for a revised certificate is based on the cost to issue the revised certificate to the laboratory.
+The fee must be paid in full before the revised certificate will be issued.

+(1) If laboratory services are added to a certificate of compliance, the laboratory must pay an additional fee if required under § 493.643(d)(2).

+(2) [Reserved]
-(b) A laboratory must pay a fee to cover the cost of issuing a revised certificate in any of the following circumstances:

-(1) The fee for issuing an appropriate revised certificate is based on the cost to issue the revised certificate to the laboratory as follows:
+(b) If, after a laboratory is issued a certificate, it requests a replacement certificate, the laboratory must pay a fee to cover the cost of issuing a replacement certificate.
+The fee for a replacement certificate is based on the cost of issuing the replacement certificate to the laboratory.
+The fee must be paid in full before issuing the replacement certificate.

-(i) If a laboratory with a certificate of waiver wishes to perform tests in addition to those listed in § 493.15(c) as waived tests, it must, as set forth in § 493.638, pay an additional fee for the appropriate certificate to cover the additional testing.

-(ii) If a laboratory with a certificate for PPM procedures wishes to perform tests in addition to those specified as PPM procedures or listed in § 493.15(c) as waived tests, it must, as set forth in § 493.638, pay an additional fee for the appropriate certificate to cover the additional testing.

-(2) A laboratory must pay a fee to cover the cost of issuing a revised certificate when—

-(i) A laboratory changes its name, location, or its director; or

-(ii) A laboratory deletes services or wishes to add services and requests that its certificate be changed.
-(An additional fee is also required under § 493.643(d) if it is necessary to determine compliance with additional requirements.)

-[57 FR 7213, Feb.
-28, 1992, as amended at 60 FR 20047, Apr.
-24, 1995]
+[88 FR 90036, Dec.
+28, 2023]